hjmccain/weird-giphy/README.md

+## Running locally

+Clone repo, yarn install all dependencies, and run `yarn start` to run app on localhost:3000.
+Built with Create React App.

 ## Overview

 In this code challenge, we will be testing your ability to interpret user requirements, come up with a viable implementation, write code, and communicate the benefits and shortcomings of your solution.
 We will provide you with the product requirements and a low-fidelity mockup of the user interface for you to use as a guide and starting point.